Tyrone Carter: Minnesota Vikings

-Tyrone Carter was drafted in the fourth round (122nd overall) in the 2000 NFL draft out of the University of Minnesota by the Minnesota Vikings.
+Tyrone Carter was selected in the fourth round (122nd overall) in the 2000 NFL draft out of the University of Minnesota by the Minnesota Vikings.
 On June 30, 2000, he signed a 3-year contract with the Vikings and had 40 tackles in his rookie year.
 He played 3 seasons with the Vikings and would return to the team later in his career when on March 11, 2004, he agreed to terms with his former team.
 However, on September 5, 2004, Carter was placed on the Vikings injured reserve list after spraining his knee during the second preseason game, and was expected to be out until October.
 On September 18, he was taken off the IR and released.

 New York Jets

 On April 14, 2003, Carter signed as an unrestricted free agent with the New York Jets, where he played for only one season and recorded career highs in tackles (88) and interceptions (2).
 On March 1, 2004, he was cut along with longtime Jet linebacker Mo Lewis and safety Sam Garnes in order to free up salary cap space.